ikosmidis/coursehand/README.md

     #> [45] "0450-universitycontacts.Rmd"

-The handbooks of the Department of Statistics at University of Warwick in the 19/20 and 20/21 session have online versions.
+The handbooks of the Department of Statistics at University of Warwick in the 19/20 and 20/21 session have online versions created using the Sitebuilder, the content management system that University of Warwick uses.
 For example, the Data Science course handbook can be found [here](https://warwick.ac.uk/fac/sci/statistics/currentstudents/handbooks/datascience).

-We can update those pages one-by-one by coverting the corresponding file into html format, copy that html content into the clipboard and then paste it to Warwick’s content management system.
-All this can be done using the `Rmd_to_html()` functions.
-For example the content for `https://warwick.ac.uk/fac/sci/statistics/currentstudents/handbooks/morse/year4mmorse-g30b/` can be updated by editting `0210-year4mmorse-g30b.Rmd` and doing
+We can update the handbook pages one-by-one by converting the corresponding file into html format, copy that html content into the clipboard, and then paste itto the `html` window that Sitebuilder provides.
+The conversion and the copying can be done using the `Rmd_to_html()` functions.
+For example, the content for `https://warwick.ac.uk/fac/sci/statistics/currentstudents/handbooks/morse/year4mmorse-g30b/` can be updated by editting `0210-year4mmorse-g30b.Rmd` and doing